 The A level is assessed by three examinations on Units 1-3 respectively.
 The Unit 1 exam has short answer and extended writing questions on Education, a question on methods in context (on Education) and an extended written answer on Theory and Methods.
 The Unit 2 exam has two extended writing questions on Health or Families, and on Global Development or Beliefs in Society.
 The Unit 3 exam has short answer and extended writing questions on Crime and Deviance and an extended written answer on Theory and Methods.
-Each paper is worth 33% of the A level and lasts 2 hours.
-Reading AQA A Level Sociology: Book One By Rob Webb ISBN 10 0954007913 AQA A Level Sociology: Book Two By Rob Webb ISBN 10 0954007921 Revise AQA A level Sociology Revision Guide and Workbook By Steve Chapman AQA A Level Sociology Themes and Perspectives: Year 1 and AS By Haralambos and Holborn Sociology for AQA: Volume 1: AS and 1st-Year A Level (5th Edition) By K. Browne Published by Polity Press, ISBN 978-0745655512 Sociology for AQA Volume 2: 2nd-Year A level By K Browne Blundell and Law

-Exam Board and Specification Codes AQA 7192

-Head of Department Konstantinos Foskolos
+Each paper is worth 33% of the A level and lasts 2 hours. - Reading AQA A Level Sociology: Book One By Rob Webb ISBN 10 0954007913 AQA A Level Sociology: Book Two By Rob Webb ISBN 10 0954007921 Revise AQA A level Sociology Revision Guide and Workbook By Steve Chapman AQA Sociology for AQA: Volume 1: AS and 1st-Year A Level (5th Edition) By K. Browne Published by Polity Press, ISBN 978-0745655512 Sociology for AQA Volume 2: 2nd-Year A level By K Browne Blundell and Law 66 We are social creatures to the inmost centre of our being.
+The notion that one can begin anything at all from scratch, free from the past, or unindebted to others, could not conceivably be more wrong.
+99 Karl Popper, philosopher Exam Board and Specification Codes AQA 7192 Head of Department Konstantinos Foskolos SPANISH

-SPANISH